CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Experiments

 \subsection{Implementation details}

-The atom representation is computed as the embedded atomic number, and the edge representation is the embedded bond type.
-The cell line is compressed into the latent space using a $2$-layer Multi-Layer Perceptron (MLP).
-A $3$-layer Graph Isomorphism Network (GINE) \cite{gine} with Batch Normalization \cite{bn} and ReLU activation is employed to encode each graph separately.
-Two CongFu layers with the same embedding dimension and GINE as an MPNN are applied to fuse information from the graphs and the cell line.
-A $2$-layer MLP is a predictive head over the concatenated cell line and drug representations.
+The atom representation is computed as the embedded atomic number, while the edge representation corresponds to the embedded bond type.
+The cell line is compressed into the latent space via a $2$-layer MLP.
+Each graph is individually encoded using a $3$-layer Graph Isomorphism Network (GINE) \cite{gine} with Batch Normalization \cite{bn} and ReLU activation.
+Two CongFu layers with the same embedding dimension are applied to integrate information from the graphs and the cell line, utilizing GINE as an MPNN.
+A prediction head consisting of a $2$-layer MLP operates over the concatenation of the cell line and drug representations.
 ReLU is used as an activation function between hidden layers in all MLPs.
-The training was conducted on a single NVIDIA RTX $6000$ and took approximately $2$ minutes per epoch.
+The training was conducted on a single NVIDIA RTX $6000$ taking approximately $2$ minutes per epoch.
 We utilized the Adam \cite{adam} optimizer and binary cross-entropy loss during training.
-The training setup and hyperparameters remained consistent across all benchmarks, as illustrated in Table \ref{hyperparams-table}.
-The overall architecture is depicted in Figure \ref{comb-figure}.
+The training setup and hyperparameters remained consistent across all benchmarks, as illustrated in Appendix \ref{app:hyperparams}.
+The overall architecture is depicted in Appendix \ref{app:schematics}.